neutrons/Shiver/docs/GUI/main_window.md

 when two workspaces are selected with different polarization states.
 On selecting/deselecting a dataset, the icon next to the name will change.
 One cannot select as data a workspace that is in the laboratory frame.
-In the absence of a valid selection, the `Histogram` button will be disabled, and the border of teh widget will turn red.
+In the absence of a valid selection, the `Histogram` button will be disabled, and the border of the widget will turn red.

 In addition, one can optionally select a workspace as background.
 Such a workspace will show up with a label `B` in the list of datasets in memory.